Freda launches AI-powered subscription to make sure you get pads and tampons on time — period

-Over the past few years, the Femtech sector has given rise to all sorts of female-related products.
-From ovulation-tracking bracelets to period-tracking apps, artificial intelligence (AI) is helping women to better track and predict their menstrual cycles.
+Over the past few years, the femtech sector has given rise to all sorts of female-related products.
+From ovulation-tracking bracelets to period-tracking apps, artificial intelligence (AI) is helping women track and predict their menstrual cycles.
 But when that time of the month comes, it’s not data you need — it’s period products.
 Freda, which sells organic tampons and pads through an online subscription, is trying to deliver these products in a timely manner, and announced today that it is launching out of beta.

-“When people talk about Femtech, they think about fertility apps,” said Freda founder Affi Parvizi-Wayne, in an interview with VentureBeat.
+“When people talk about femtech, they think about fertility apps,” said Freda founder Affi Parvizi-Wayne, in an interview with VentureBeat.
 “The actual period, pads, and tampons aspect is just not sexy enough.”

 In her view, women have been on “autopilot” until now, buying femcare products passively.
-The London-based founder is trying to change that by making women think about their periods the way they think about what they eat, or how much they sleep.
+The London-based founder is trying to change that by encouraging women to think about their periods the way they think about what they eat, or how much they sleep.

 When users create a profile on Freda’s website, they input information about their last menstrual cycle (the first and last day of their period, duration of the cycle, heaviness of flow) and keep adding data along the way.
 The algorithm gets to know each user’s period cycles over time, which makes even irregular periods more predictable.
 Based on this tracker, Freda is able to sync the delivery of the products to ensure they arrive a few days before the period starts.